 Slice the spaghetti squash in half lengthwise.
 Scoop out the seeds.
 Season with salt and pepper and lightly brush it with olive oil.

-Roast the squash for 30-45 minutes until soft and let cool.
+Roast the squash for 1 hour until soft.

 Take the squash out of the oven, shred it with a fork out of the shell and set aside.
 It should look like spaghetti.

 While the squash is in the oven, in a cast iron skillet (or your choice of sauté pan), brown the sausage and set aside.

 Add just enough olive oil to coat the bottom and heat on medium.

 Add the onions and peppers and sauté for 5 minutes.

 Add the garlic and mushrooms and sauté another 2-3 minutes.